Greg-T8/LearningTerraform/Books/terraform_in_action/notes.md

 resource "local_file" "literature" {
     filename = "art_of_war.txt"
-<<-EOT      # heredoc syntax; leading whitespace is ignored
+    content  = <<-EOT
         Sun Tzu said: The art of war is of vital importance to the State.

         It is a matter of life and death, a road either to safety or to ruin.
 Hence it is a subject of inquiry which can on no account be neglected.
     EOT
 }

 ```
 **Note:**
 - The `terrraform` block configures Terraform.
 Its primary use is version-locking your code, but it can also configure where your state file is stored and where providers are downloaded.